dosco/graphjin/docs/website/docs/advanced.md

 ## Database Relationships

-In most cases Super Graph will discover and learn the relationship graph within your database automatically.
+In most cases GraphJin will discover and learn the relationship graph within your database automatically.
 It does this using `Foreign Key` relationships that you have defined in your database schema.

 The below configs are only needed in special cases such as when you don't use foreign keys or when you want to create a relationship between two tables where a foreign key is not defined or cannot be defined.